The best sales to shop today: Always Pan, AirPods, Roomba and more | CNN Underscored

-Today, you’ll find a deal on the Instagram-famous Always Pan, discounted Roomba 980 and savings on cult-favorite Swedish Dishcloths.
+Today, you’ll find a deal on the Instagram-famous Always Pan, a discounted Roomba 980 and savings on cult-favorite Swedish Dishcloths.
 All that and more below.

 Always Pan ($115, originally $145; fromourplace.com)